Airswift are a leading workforce solutions provider to the nuclear power sector

 And the nuclear projects appearing around the world suggests people in power are listening.
 The World Nuclear Association (WNA) reported in July ’19 that approximately 450 of the world’s nuclear power plantsgenerated 10% of the planet’s electricityin 2017.

-It also reports that 50 plants are currently being constructed – otherwise known as Nuclear New Builds (NNB) – in 15 countries including China, India, Russia and the United Arab Emirates.
+It also reports that 50 plants are currently being constructed – otherwise known as Nuclear New Builds (NNB) – in 15 countries including China, India and the United Arab Emirates.
 These represent significant global investment in the nuclear sector; four plants in the Barakah are set to cost $20 billion alone, highlighting the scale and ambition of these new nuclear builds.

 The future for the nuclear sector looks incredibly healthy too, with more than 100 new nuclear reactors on order or planned, and 300 more proposed according to the WNA.
 Most reactor projects are currently planned for Asia, making it a prime target destination for energy companies to relocate to start new developments.